 - Counting carbs to stay within approximately 20-50 gm/day

-- Not tracking anything at all, but instead aiming to consume high-fat, low-carb in general
+- Not tracking much else, but instead aiming to consume high-fat, low-carb in general

 Typically, with lazy keto, there isn’t a strong focus on the quality of ingredients in one direction or the other.

 Truthfully?
 Well, I guess a hybrid of all four, or what I like to refer to as intuitive keto.
 Basically, intuitive keto is whatever works for you.
 It isn’t a group or class, but a way-of-eating that provides positive results for you personally.

 - Adjusting how you eat, even if it sometimes isn’t “keto”

 - Listening to your body